Ana Martin

 like an owl?
 My favourite one: Bubo.

 Some dogs are born to rule in their houses, so you may want to consider some weighty names.
-You will not have enough pets to use up all the emperors’ names, so click here for the full parade.
+You will not have enough pets to use up all the emperors’ names, so click on the Wikipedia list of emperors for the full parade.
 Personally, I would love to stand in the middle of a park shouting Commodus! in gladiatorial style – and the same goes for Maximus!

 From Nero to Trajan, Roman dog names inspired by emperors make perfect strong dog names.

-A very Roman tradition: just name your dog in order of arrival to the family.
-So, if your dog was first, call him Primus, if he was born third, Tertius, when it is the sixth family member, Sextus, and so on and so forth.
+A very Roman tradition: name your dog in order of arrival to the family.
+So, if your dog was first, call him Primus; if he was born third, Tertius; when it is the sixth family member, Sextus, and so on and so forth.

-If you are still not sure, you cannot go wrong describing him with any adjective, e. gr.
+If you are still not sure, you cannot go wrong describing your furry companion with any adjective, e. gr.
 Fuscus (meaning 'dark'), Audax (meaning 'bold') or Carus (meaning 'dear').
-Interesting?
+Can't get enough?
 Head to my my Facebook page to stay tuned with Roman mythology and everything Latin: just click here!